School bus: Passive restraints (compartmentalization)

 According to the National Highway Transportation Association (NHTSA), studies completed previously on school buses showed that due to their size and heaviness, school buses did not require that safety belts be in place.
 Information gathered in previous studies showed that a size of a bus, combined with the design of the seat and the material in the space between the seats themselves, showed that there was no need for safety belts on a school bus.
-A bus is larger and heavier than a normal size passenger vehicle and could distribute the force of the crash evenly.
+A school bus is larger and heavier than a normal size passenger bus and could distribute the force of the crash evenly.
 Combined with the space between the seats as well as the design prevented serious injuries from happening.
 This attribute, does not carry over to a small bus due to its lesser size; buses with a GVWR under 10,000 pounds are required to have safety belts.

 However, recent accidents involving school buses that have caused serious (if not fatal) injuries have caused the National Transportation Safety Board to conduct new tests to check the legitimacy of this continued practice.
 After completing these tests due to bus accidents in 2016, they have recommended that new buses being built need to have both a lap and shoulder harness in place.
 They have also recommended that 42 states add seat belts as a requirement.
 There are some states that have already added the lap belt.
 This study made the NTSB recommend adding shoulder harnesses to those states that already have a lap belt in place.

 In 1967 and 1972, as part of an effort to improve crash protection in school buses, UCLA researchers played a role in the future of school bus interior design.
 Using the metal-backed seats then in use as a means of comparison, several new seat designs were researched in crash testing.
 In its conclusion, the UCLA researchers found that the safest design was a 28-inch high padded seatback spaced a maximum of 24 inches apart, using the concept of compartmentalization as a passive restraint.
 While the UCLA researchers found the compartmentalized seats to be the safest design, they found active restraints (such as seatbelts) to be next in terms of importance of passenger safety.
 In 1977, FMVSS 222 mandated a change to compartmentalized seats, though the height requirement was lowered to 24 inches.
 According to the NTSB, the main disadvantage of passive-restraint seats is its lack of protection in side-impact collisions (with larger vehicles) and rollover situations.
 Though by design, students are protected front to back by compartmentalization, it allows the potential for ejection in other crash situations (however rare).